 - The object features quality scientific content, i.e., worthy of publication and citation.
 This includes that it has been produced in accordance with the accepted rules and standards of the discipline and that the content is not changed after publication.

 - The object has a publicly accessible landing page.
 Upon DOI registration, you need to submit a content location (URL) and some basic metadata.
-The URL should refer to a publicly accessible landing page that contains a description of the object and information concerning access.
+The URL should refer to a publicly accessible landing page that describes the object and information concerning access.
 All changes to the location URL or metadata need to be communicated to the MPDL immediately.

 - The object has not been assigned a DOI name before.
 In order to improve citation tracking, only one DOI name should exist for each scholarly work.
 If the content of an object has been updated substantially, a new DOI can be assigned.

 For further details, please refer to the terms and conditions of the DOI agreement with the TIB Hannover (in German).

 The MPDL DOI service strives to improve the DOI registration process for Max Planck researchers in particular.
-Therefore, you need to be located on an MPG campus (IP) and to provide a valid MPG eMail address in order to request a DOI.
+Therefore, you need to be located on an MPG campus (IP) and provide a valid MPG eMail address to request a DOI.

 For journal or book publications, the corresponding publisher should assign the DOI.
-If your publisher isn’t registering DOIs, you may point them to the CrossRef website which provides useful information on how to get started.
+If your publisher isn’t registering DOIs, you may point them to the CrossRef website, which provides helpful information on how to get started.
 Other alternatives include registration via mEDRA or an OASPA membership (for Open Access publishers).